kmendell/thinpi/README.md

 If you encounter any errors please open a issue and email getthinpi@gmail.com

-**The configure command must be ran as sudo - it handles all dependency install and directory creation**

-This will compile all project files into the output directory in there repective directorys (output is /)

 ## ThinPi Usage

 Upon the first boot of the Pi you will be prompted by a custom LXDE Desktop